ibm-cloud-docs/solution-tutorials/infrastructure-as-code.md

 3. **Save** the file and create a new GitHub repository under your account.

-4. Push the modified template code to your GitHub account.
+4. Push the modified code to your GitHub account.

    **Note:** In the next section, you will need your repo URL with your modified template code.

-## Create VM from the template code
+## Create VM from the configuation

 {: #createvm}